smartdevicelink/sdl_evolution/proposals/xxxx-continous-integration.md

 - jenkins master - it manages build/test processes,
 - jenkins slaves - servers which builds and tests,
 - artifactory - keeps archive with binaries and log files.
+- Github - keeps Dockerfiles and Jenkins jobs, allows to keep different versions of configuration and to download a configuration at any time.
 The solution proposes to use docker containers for components deployment.
+### Jenkins jobs creating.
+Every task that implies alterations in Git repository should be represented as separated branch.
+The template for naming the branch is the following: feature/<task name> , fix/<task name> or hotfix/<task name>
+All changes related to the task should be applied to this branch.
+The next list of jobs will be created after creating new branch:
+- push,
+- pull request,
+- nightly.

+Each job runs check style scripts, cpp check, unit tests.
+ATF feature test sets run after each push job.
+ATF feature test and ATF smoke test sets run after nightly job.

+Summary, the next set of jenkins job will be created for each feature/fix/hotfix branch:
+- PUSH_feature
+  - ATF_feature
+- PR_feature
+  - ATF_SMOKE_feature
+- NIGHTLY_feature
+  - ATF_feature
+  - ATF_SMOKE_feature
 ### 1) Jenkins - continuous integration system.
 https://jenkins.io/
 Jenkins is the system for automation routine operations: